anseki/leader-line/README.md

 *Type:* boolean or Object
 *Default:* `false`

-Enable the effect with specified Object that can have properties as following options.
+Enable the effect with specified Object that can have properties as the following options.
 Or `true` to enable it with all default options.

 #### `len`, `gap`